Kakkanad: Industry

 Kakkanad is home for a portion of the industrial base of Kochi.
-It is home for the Cochin Special Economic Zone(CSEZ).
+It is home for the Cochin Special Economic Zone (CSEZ).
 Carborundum Universal Ltd has a unit near the technopolis.
 Industrial projects like Fashion City are proposed in Kakkanad.
 This has led to several builders setting up projects here.

-Kakkanad is home for the largest IT Township in India, the Smart City, the second largest IT industrial park in Kerala, the Kochi InfoPark.
+Kakkanad is home for the largest IT Township in India, the Smart City, the second largest IT industrial park in Kerala, Infopark.
 Kakkanad is also home for a Software Export Promotion Zone (SEPZ).
 The international submarine cable systems landing in Kochi has their nodes installed in Kakkanad.
-The CSEZ houses the Cognizant Technology Solutions, Williamslea, WRENCH Solutions, and the Sutherland Global Solutions.
+CSEZ houses Cognizant Technology Solutions, Williamslea, WRENCH Solutions, and the Sutherland Global Solutions.

 Kakkanad houses the following IT Parks: